microsoft/rnx-kit/packages/cli/README.md

 from your package's dependencies.

 > NOTE: A 3rd-party notice is a **legal document**.
 You are solely responsble
-> for its content, even if you use `@rnx-kit` to assist you in generating it.
+> for its content, even if you use this command to assist you in generating it.
 > You should consult with an attorney to ensure your notice meets all legal
 > requirements.